paganim/COVID-19-Italy-Analysis/README.md

 ## Data

 The data used in these analyzes were taken from the official GitHub page of the "Presidenza del Consiglio dei Ministri - Dipartimento della Protezione Civile": https://github.com/pcm-dpc/COVID-19.
-In this repo: https://github.com/paganim/COVID-19-Italy-Analysis/tree/master/data

 ## Last Important Graphs